 Hotel Bowmann is more of a grown-up stay, but cots for under-3s are available in Deluxe Rooms and above for €45 a night.

 On a balmy day, the pretty courtyard’s gilt-edged tables are the epitome of Parisian charm.

 Liven impeccable tailoring with silk scarves and pocket squares from a certain celebrated saddler.

-The 99 Haussmann restaurant refreshes classic brasserie stylings – velvet banquettes, a handsome marble-clad bar – with a scattering of black lacquer and polished gilding.
-Chef Gregory Cohen has been turning heads on French cookery shows for the past couple of years.
-His gourmet menu is short, sweet and divinely plated.
-A feast here might start with scallop carpaccio, move on to calf sweetbreads with earthy jerusalem artichoke, then dither between a chestnut mille-feuille and a tropical tartlet.
+Open to hotel guests only, 99 Haussmann restaurant refreshes classic brasserie stylings – velvet banquettes, a handsome marble-clad bar – with a scattering of black lacquer and polished gilding.
+The menu is short, sweet and divinely plated; a feast here might start with scallop carpaccio, move on to calf sweetbreads with earthy jerusalem artichoke, then dither between a chestnut mille-feuille and a tropical tartlet.

 Guests can cosy up by the fireplace in winter or take their tipples out onto the terrace on sun-kissed days.
 Opt for a crisp Chablis, or a cocktail expertly mixed from French spirits.

 Open Monday to Friday, 99 Haussmann serves breakfast from 7am to 10am (11am during the weekend); lunch from noon to 2.30pm; dinner from 7pm to 10.30pm.
 The restaurant is closed on Saturday and Sunday.